Rumindu/my-notes/Java/16 Reading user inputs.md

     public static void main(String[] args) {
         //use System.in to get input from the terminal Scanner scanner1= new Scanner(System.in);
-        // assign the input to a byte type variable
+        // assign user_input to a byte type variable
-        // but, we don't get prompt without using instant.next(relevant_method) byte age= scanner1.nextByte();
+        // we must use "instantName"."relevant_method"(If userInput is a byte use "nextByte" if userInput value is number use "nextInt") to get the prompt. byte age= scanner1.nextByte();
         //implicitly casting byte -> String
         System.out.println("your age is "+ age);